-- English courses: ENG 204. - Electives: choose 15 hours from English courses other than 100-level courses, including two 300- or 400-level literature courses.
+- English course: ENG 204. - Electives: choose 15 hours from English courses other than 100-level courses, including two 300- or 400-level literature courses.
 No more than three literature courses at the 200-level may count toward this minor.
 Freshman composition courses do not count toward the minor.
+Total: 18 semester hours.